 Their first release, the EP “All machines hum in A” appeared in 1993 and included “In a Day”.
 The song, with an instantly memorable piano motif received a good amount of airplay on Irish radio, and was quite removed from the prevailing grunge-dominated mood at the time.
 The album ‘Magico Magico’ followed soon after, on Velo Records.
 It featured live favourites like ‘The House of Song’, ‘New Song’, and ‘Redwood’.

 LiR spent most of 1994 incessantly touring the east coast of the United States.
 They landed a deal with W.A.R. records and Magico Magico was released there.
 The tracklisting was altered slightly.
 Two songs by David Hopkins, ‘Some Folk are Truly Evil’ and ‘Good Cake Bad Cake’ came in.
-LiR toured the US twelve times including touring with The Who.
-They also opened for other rock icons including U2, Ray Charles and Iggy Pop.
+LiR toured the US twelve times including touring with The Who and Ray Charles.

 LiR returned to Ireland in August 1994 for a gig at the Tivoli Theatre which turned out to be one of David Hopkins last.
 His departure meant that LiR moved away somewhat from the piano based retro folk style and gigs now featured a more guitar-heavy band.
 McGuiness was now playing guitar on many of the songs, while Colm Quearney (aka Q) previously with Dragonfly joined the band as second (or third?) guitarist.
 LiR continued to tour the US in 1995, and in August of that year released album 2, ‘Nest’.
 Produced by Rick Will, this album saw LiR continue in the retro-rock direction.
 Songs which were familiar to concert goers were included, like “Groove Improvement” and “Halcyon Days”.
 Some of the album’s strongest moments were ‘Room Blessing’ by Byrne, and ‘More to Me’ by McGuiness.